vosonlab/vosonlab.github.io/instructions.md

 Note: for time being we are committing everything in `_posts/` (but we are not committing data files).
 The `docs` directory which has the published static web site is updated automatically and does not need to be touched.

+Rob edit (26 May) - to get everything published for a particular post it seems we need to commit: docs/index.html docs/index.xml docs/posts/posts.json docs/search.json docs/sitemap.xml corresponding directory in docs/posts/

 ## Style

 Markdown.